-If you fancy trying (almost) wild camping in Scotland, glamping in wildflower meadow, or are looking for a campsite near Edinburgh, here are my favourite campsites in Scotland.
+If you fancy trying (almost) wild camping in Scotland, glamping in a wildflower meadow, or are looking for a campsite near Edinburgh, here are my favourite campsites in Scotland.

 Comrie Croft, Perthshire

 Whether you want to camp in a sunny field, under the trees with a fire for company or in a Swedish kåta, at Comrie Croft you will be rewarded with beautiful views, quiet secluded pitches, a laid-back friendly vibe, a great little cafe and a gold award for green tourism; their eco-loos are the best I’ve seen.
 With an honesty box full of wood for the fire, phone charging lockers and mountain biking trails and Comrie Croft is one of the best campsites in Scotland – it genuinely ticks all the boxes.

 Read more – things to do around Comrie Croft